gschofl/ncbi/README.md

-Which journals where they published in
+Which journals where they published in?

 ```r